SaeedEGH23/V2ray-user-managment-api/README.md

 }
 ```

+Notice: If period set 0 it mean unlimited expire time.
 Remark will change when the account is created.
 Period time is in days, and if set to 1, means 30 days remain until expiration.
 Protocol currently only supports trojan.
 Traffic is defined in GB.

 The API will return the trojan link.